Matthew Lieberman

-Matthew Dylan Lieberman is a Professor and Social Cognitive Neuroscience Lab Director at UCLA Department of Psychology, Psychiatry and Biobehavioral Sciences.
+Matthew Dylan Lieberman is an American researcher and professor of psychology at the University of California, Los Angeles (UCLA).
+His primary research areas are in social neuroscience, affective neuroscience, and social psychology.

 Personal life and education

-Lieberman was born on May 5, 1970 in Atlantic City, New Jersey.
+Lieberman was born on May 5, 1970, in Atlantic City, New Jersey.
 His father was a lawyer and his mother an art teacher.
 His wife, Naomi Eisenberger, is a full professor on the UCLA Psychology Department faculty.

-Lieberman is a graduate of Harvard University, where he later taught several classes.
-Naomi Eisenberger and Matthew Lieberman have a son.
+Lieberman received his PhD from Harvard University.

-Research and Career
+Research and career

 Lieberman's work has been funded by the National Institute of Mental Health, National Science Foundation, Guggenheim Foundation, DARPA, and the Office of Naval Research.